tomfieber/tomfieber.github.io/_posts/2022-07-19-tryhackme-olympus.md

 snap  user.flag  zeus.txt
 ```

 There's also a note `zeus.txt`.
-It looks like a taunt from Prometheus about being able to hack his way in.
+It looks like a taunt from Prometheus about being able to hack his way in and establish persistence.
 Oh, Prometheus.

 ```text
 zeus@olympus:~$ cat zeus.txt